Calipsoplus/calipsoplus-backend/README.md

 password = *****
 default-character-set = utf8
 ```
-Add the following content to the **guacamole.cnf** file to configure the connection to the Apache Guacamole database
+Add the following content to the **guacamole.cnf** file to configure the connection to the Apache Guacamole database:
 ```bash
 [client]
 database = guacamoledb